๐Ÿ“… Book a 30-min Demo๐Ÿ“ž Call/text (571) 293-0242

 Agent definition files

-The complete, verbatim definition that powers Application Reader โ€” the same files in the iblai/claws reference repo.
-Expand any file to read it, or download them all above.
+The complete, verbatim definition that powers Application Reader โ€” the same files in its GitHub repo.
+Expand any file to read it, or view them all on GitHub.

 IDENTITY.mdmarkdown